natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/yXBAy432vT8) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+## Learning Objectives
+* Write the truth table given a functional specification of a combinational device
+* Write the sum-of-products of a boolean expression given a truth table or combinational logic, and vice versa
+* Draw the combinational logic using NAND and NOR gates given the sum-of-products or truth table
+* Simplify boolean expression using boolean algebra and Karnaugh map
+* Explain the workings and applications of multiplexer
+* Use multiplexer as a universal gate implementation
+* Implement boolean expression in read-only memory (ROM)

 ## [Overview](https://www.youtube.com/watch?v=yXBAy432vT8&t=0s)
 The purpose of creating combinational devices is to **synthesise logic**, meaning that we create a device that is able to give a certain combination of output given a certain combination input.
 In other words, a device that adheres to a truth table, i.e: its *functional specification.*